JackVarney/maze-game/README.md

 # maze-game

-Made in preperation for my final assignment.
+Made in preperation for the final assignment of my apprenticeship (Didnt even need it in the end!!)